-- With the completion of the apron rehabilitation project in the summer of 2013, the District has applied some type of treatment to almost all of the Airport's pavements in the last five years.
-The pavement management program, completed in 2011, will be updated in the fall of 2013 to reflect all work performed and to highlight areas that are in need of additional attention. - During the fiscal year ended September 30, 2013, the District completed both a facilities maintenance plan, that covers the District's structures, and a forest management plan.
+- With the completion of the transient parking rehabilitation project in the summer of 2014, the District has applied some type of treatment to almost all of the Airport's pavements in the last seven years.
+The pavement management program, completed in 2011, was updated in 2014. - During the fiscal year ended September 30, 2014, the District completed the final of four Capital Facility plans.
 The District plans to use these planning tools going forward in the same way the pavement management program has been utilized.
-By investing in these programs, the District gains insights that improve its fiscal budgeting and asset management.

-• The District is in the process of updating the airport master plan.
-District staff, board members and the community have worked with the outside consultants to ensure the update this vital planning document is completed with the most up-to-date information and forecasts, and that it reflects the vision of the Airport's future held by stakeholders.
+By investing in these programs, the District gains insights that improve its fiscal budgeting and asset management. - The District has completed the airport Master Plan and has started the CEQA process.
+District staff, Board members and the community have worked with the outside consultants to ensure the update of this vital planning document is completed with the most up-to-date information and forecasts, and that it reflects the vision of the Airport's future held by stakeholders.